 Responsible adults accompanying (up to a maximum of 8 performers under 18 years or vulnerable adults) will supervise dressing and changing areas.
 These people will have been selected and named by competing performers who require the facilities and the named parties must wear identification badges.
 Attention is drawn to the fact that festival personnel will not supervise public areas, such as toilets.

 7. PHOTOGRAPHS, VIDEOTAPES AND PRESS PHOTOGRAPHY:

-The use of all audio or visual recording equipment throughout the festival is strictly forbidden.
+The use of all audio or visual recording equipment (this means mobile phones as well) throughout the festival is strictly forbidden.
 A festival or press photographer, designated by a badge, may take photographs.

 8. THE LEGISLATION AND GUIDANCE THAT SUPPORTS THIS POLICY:

 The Rehabilitation of Offenders Act 1974; The Children Act 1989; The Police Act 1997; The Data Protection Act 1998; The Human Rights Act 1998; The Protection of Children Act 1999; The Criminal Justice and Court Services Act 2000; The Children Act 2004; The Protection of Vulnerable Groups Act 2006.

 The organisers will constantly review this policy, improving and enhancing it as necessary.
 In doing this they will look to the British and International Federation of Festivals for support and that body, in turn will look to other agencies for good practice, most notably the NSPCC and the Arts Council of England policy guidelines.

 Contacts: Miss Ruby Seager, 4 Linley Close, Leven, East Yorkshire, HU17 5NP